-40) PROHIBITION AGAINST DISABILITY DISCRIMINATION/REASONABLE ACCOMMODATIONS POLICY
+40) PROHIBITION AGAINST DISABILITY DISCRIMINATION/REASONABLE ACCOMMODATIONS POLICY disabilities.

-As noted in the general Statement Against Discrimination and Harassment set forth in Section 2, the University does not discriminate against individuals on the basis of physical or mental disabilities.
 To ensure equal access to its programs and activities, the University is committed to providing reasonable accommodations, including appropriate auxiliary aids and services, academic adjustments (inside or outside the classroom), and/or modification to the University's policies and procedures, to qualified individuals with disabilities, unless providing such accommodations would result in an undue burden or fundamentally alter the nature of the relevant program or activity.
 Reasonable accommodations are available to students, job or student applicants, faculty, and staff.